-Housing credit agencies should issue a copy of Form 8609 (with only Part I completed) with instructions to the owner of the building.
-The housing credit agency must keep a copy and send the original to the IRS with Form 8610, Annual Low-Income Housing Credit Agencies Report.
+Housing credit agencies complete Part I of Form 8609 and issue a copy with instructions to the building owner.
+The agency keeps a copy and files the original Form 8609 with the IRS with Form 8610, Annual Low-Income Housing Credit Agencies Report.